 Sixty percent of Irish children born in Boston during the Famine died before the age of six.
 And hardier adults who managed the trip across the ocean on average lived only about six years before perishing [source: History Place].

-After suffering at the hands of colonial overlords and famine, perhaps it’s no wonder that sometimes the Irish turned to alcohol to drown their sorrows.
-Even today, Ireland has significantly higher per capita alcohol consumption than the rest of Europe [source: Alcohol Ireland].
+The Irish were also stereotyped as drunkards [source: Gershon].
+After suffering at the hands of colonial overlords and famine, perhaps it’s no wonder that sometimes they turned to alcohol to drown their sorrows.
+Even today, Ireland has high per capita alcohol consumption.
+A WHO report showed that Ireland had the second-highest rate of binge-drinking in the world, just behind Austria.
+However, when alcohol consumption is looked at on a per capita basis, Ireland comes in at No. 21.
+Belarus and Moldova are the top two [source: World Atlas].

 Ironically, however, as the rest of the world has pegged St. Patrick's Day as a reason to imbibe, those who actually live on the Emerald Isle often celebrate in a much more reserved way.
 For the faithful, it's a religious day, and as recently as a generation ago, pubs were ordered closed on this day.
 As Irish culture has continued to spread globally the government has encourage a merrier (and often alcohol-fueled) atmosphere in cities like Dublin to encourage evermore tourism.